downarowiczd/timkaechele.github.io/_posts/2015-05-31-the-case-against java-as-a-first-programming-language.markdown

 date:   2015-05-31 00:00:00
 ---

 **First of all: I am biased.
-I started learning programming with the really high high-level programming languages.
+I started learing programming with the really high high-level programming languages.
 Ruby, Python, Haskell, well even PHP and Javascript.**

 What you learn in those languages is different.
 Different from what you would learn in a programming language like C or Java.
 You don’t have to care about pointers, references or object oriented programming in the beginning.
 These high-level programming languages let you forget that you actually work with the dumbest thing in the world: a computer.
 You can just start by playing about.
 The languages are merciful, especially ruby, where it is totally normal to have more than just one way to solve a problem.